amicuchu/NintendoClientsWiki/BAAS-Server.md

 | tokenType | Authorization token type ("Bearer") |

 ### POST /1.0.0/login
+This request can be used to log in on a device account that was registered with <code><a href="#post-100users">/1.0.0/users</a></code>.
+If an application token is provided, the server checks if the device account is linked against a Nintendo account, and if the account has a Nintendo Switch Online membership.

 | Param | Description |
 | --- | --- |
 | id | Device account id |